rwdroge/pug2024OTEL/README.md

 Now that we have our Agent key file that contains the secret and server configuration details, it's time to go ahead with the installation of the Command Center Agent!

+#### Tasks:
+1. Create and download an Agent Key file that we can use for the OpenEdge Command Center Agent installation
+2. Start the OpenEdge Command Center Agent Installer (PROGRESS_OECC_AGENT_1.3.0_WIN_64.exe)